rpp31-boc-clotho/StreamFinder-Frontend/README.md

 *Watch List*

 This section is a list of media the user can add to.
-On each Media Info page is an option to add  Film or Show to watch list, when clicked it is added to this list.
-The button nest to the watch list link directly to the search page, giving users an opportunity to find Movies or series to add to their watch list.
+On each Media Info page is an option to add a Film or Show to the watch list, when clicked it is added to this list.
+The button next to the watch list links directly to the search page, giving users an opportunity to find Movies or series to add to their watch list.

 ![remainderExample](https://user-images.githubusercontent.com/82406930/156897095-0e2aef56-381c-46e5-be81-ff1c1df96f87.gif)